 Learn More About Helpful Microsoft Tools

 If you’d like to learn more about these Microsoft tools and get other tips on optimizing your digital workspace, give our interns a call.
-(If they’re too busy doing their distance learning or playing with Legos, an auto attendant may direct your call to a more senior officer.)
+(If they’re too busy doing their homework or playing with Legos, an auto attendant may direct your call to a more senior engineer.)
 In the meantime, see our videos and other insights in your Instagram feed by following @infusedinnovation.

 To read more about our interns’ adventures, click here!
 (Don’t worry, the link is safe.)